ankesh-verma/PERL/FasTrack Tool Tracker/README.md

 4. <b>Work Order Allocation :</b>
       * In this step Planner has to allocate actual work order for every operation defined by   group leader in step 2.<br>
 5. <b>SAP and PLM record capturing :</b>
-      * To get actual completion date of stages as well as actual cost /hour taken per stage PLM and SAP integration done using PERL scripts.
-Every time when dates, cost and hour's updated in SAP/PLM PERL script will capture it and update actual column in FasTrack.  <br>
+      * To get actual completion date of stages as well as actual cost /hour taken per stage <b>PLM and SAP integration</b> done using PERL scripts.
+Every time when dates, cost and hour's updated in <b>SAP/PLM PERL script</b> will capture it and update actual column in FasTrack.  <br>
 6. <b>Tracking Dashboard :</b>

 ![enter image description here](https://github.com/ankesh-verma/PERL/blob/main/FasTrack%20Tool%20Tracker/images/EQAP.PNG?raw=true)

-   * To track progress in DIE making various line plot as well as bar plots has created for better visualization and easy understanding.
-Along with summary dashboard's has been made that shows Live load month-wise/section-wise, which ever user wants to track.
+   * To track progress in DIE making various <b>line plot</b> as well as <b>bar plots</b> has created for better visualization and easy understanding.
+Along with, summary dashboard's has been made that shows Live load month-wise/section-wise, which ever user wants to track.